alain-andre/prime/doc/prime.fr-FR.md

 ### note

-This function is a **static** function, not like other methods on this [shell](#module-shell), so chaining is not supported.
+This fonction is a **static** fonction, not like other methods on this [shell](#module-shell), so chaining is not supported.

-### see also
+### à voir aussi

 [MDN Array.isArray](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/isArray)

 module: es5/date
 ================

-This module contains ECMAScript 5 function methods as generics for date.
+This module contains ECMAScript 5 fonction methods as generics for date.

 export
 ------

-The module exports an object with date methods.
+The module produits an object with date methods.

 ```js
 var date = require('prime/es5/date')